 When it comes to 4K TVs, the tech is still ahead of the content.
 Jaw-dropping screens have never been cheaper, but finding stuff to watch on them still feels like homework.
 This guide will walk you through how and where you can find the best 4K content.
-If you want to make sure you have the right gear, we go over everything you need in detail in our 4K TVs, and we recommend running through that checklist first.
+If you want to make sure you have the right gear, we go over everything you need in detail in our 4K TV Setup Guide, and we recommend running through that checklist first.

 On-demand streaming services like Netflix and Amazon Prime Video provide some of the simplest ways to access 4K.
 With Netflix, you’ll have to upgrade to the $15.99/month Premium plan, but Amazon’s 4K content is included in all of its Prime plans.